If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 Mathers Hotel Dundee

-• (Witness) Newspaper Article: John Conway minister Church of SCotland and Samuel Meney Conway dentist & baptist minister, Rev A H Charlton minister of Martyrs Church and James Conway van driver were mentioned in a newspaper article about Janet Meney Conway and James Gibson on 7 June 1911.
+• (Witness) Newspaper Article: John Conway minister Church of SCotland and Samuel Meney Conway dentist & baptist minister, Rev A H Charlton minister of Martyrs Church and James Conway van driver were mentioned in a newspaper article about Janet Meney Conway grocer's shop girl and James Gibson insurance representative on 7 June 1911.
 Marriages - Gibson-Conway. - At Mathers' Hotel, Dundee on the 7th inst., by the Rev J Conway, London (brother of the bride), assisted by the Rev S.M.
 Conway, Bowhill, and the Rev. A. H. Charlton, Dundee, James Gibson, Kilwinning, to Janet Meney, fitth daughter of James Conway, Dundee.9

-• (Officiating Clergy) Marriage: John Conway minister Church of SCotland officiated at the marriage of James Gibson and Janet Meney Conway on Wednesday, 7 June 1911 at Mathers Hotel, Dundee, Angus, Scotland, ; 1911 on the 7th day of June at Mathers Hotel Dundee after banns and publication according to the forms of the Presbyterian Church of England James Gibson slater master bachelor, 30, 76 Main Street Kilwinning, fath James Gibson insurance agent, moth Agnes Gibson ms McPhail (dec), and Janet Meney Conway housekeeper spinster, 34, 20 Bank Aveue Downfield, fath James Conway jute mill night watchman, moth Agnes Conway ms Fisher, signed John Conway, S M Conway, A H Charlton ministers Dundee, wit Janie Conway, Mary F Conway, James F Conway, reg 1911 June 9th at Dundee Thos Meek registrar.10
+• (Officiating Clergy) Marriage: John Conway minister Church of SCotland officiated at the marriage of James Gibson insurance representative and Janet Meney Conway grocer's shop girl on Wednesday, 7 June 1911 at Mathers Hotel, Dundee, Angus, Scotland, ; 1911 on the 7th day of June at Mathers Hotel Dundee after banns and publication according to the forms of the Presbyterian Church of England James Gibson slater master bachelor, 30, 76 Main Street Kilwinning, fath James Gibson insurance agent, moth Agnes Gibson ms McPhail (dec), and Janet Meney Conway housekeeper spinster, 34, 20 Bank Aveue Downfield, fath James Conway jute mill night watchman, moth Agnes Conway ms Fisher, signed John Conway, S M Conway, A H Charlton ministers Dundee, wit Janie Conway, Mary F Conway, James F Conway, reg 1911 June 9th at Dundee Thos Meek registrar.10

 • (Witness) Event-Misc: John Conway minister Church of SCotland was present when James Conway van driver and Agnes McKenzie Fisher kitchen maid were celebrating their Diamond Wedding Anniversary on 8 June 1921 at Masonic Hall, Cupar, Fife, Scotland, .8